2008 Chinese milk scandal: On the power structure

 The structure of the Chinese government was criticized for contributing to the scandal.
 Time magazine cited analysts saying the party's need to maintain control of the economy and of information undermines the independence of any regulatory system.
 One analyst, Willy Lam, a Senior Fellow at The Jamestown Foundation, indicated that CCP's pervasive control over political and economic resources has resulted in a lack of accountability in government systems.

 Hu Xingdou (胡星斗), a professor at Beijing Institute of Technology, said: "There hasn't been an effort to establish a moral foundation to the market economy, and this incident is the inevitable result."
 Hu urged the leadership to transform the way of thinking, to repair the system, rather than dealing with problems as they arise.
 A Beijing-based consultancy, Dragonomics, concurred that "the problem was rooted in the Communist Party's continued involvement in pricing control, company management and the flow of information".
 Independent regulation was lacking or ineffective as local industries were so intertwined with local officialdom.

 The Times reported that while one child in 20 in Shanghai could have kidney damage as a result of drinking contaminated formula milk, on the other hand, "like the emperors of old, the new communist elite enjoy the finest produce from all over China, sourced by a high-security government department."

 Access Asia, a Shanghai-based consumer consultancy, said Fonterra was an example of western executives in China "believ[ing] advice in business books that they must avoid making their local partners 'lose face' at all costs".
 It suggested that Fonterra paid the price for this both financially and in damage to their reputation.

 Caijing said the crisis revealed that there had been a "serious dereliction of duty" at the AQSIQ, and that the government had failed as a "night watchman".
 Citing public consensus that government should limit itself to a supervisory role, it urged the construction of a regulatory system which addressed the role of regulators watching over the production process, avoiding over-regulation, 'regulatory capture' and abuse of power by regulators.
 "Keeping the market in order and ensuring independent law enforcement should be part of the mandate."

 On the culture of secrecy

 David Bandurski, journalist and researcher at China Media Project, criticised the state's control of the media for suppressing "information critical to the well-being of ordinary Chinese".
 He asserted that increased press freedom needs to be a component of any strategy to deal with this and other future food-security lapses in China.
-Bandurski cited warnings in 9 October 2008 issues of Nanfang Daily and the Information Times for consumers to be aware of that problematic dairy stock (that produced before 14 September) have reappeared in some stores under cover of aggressive promotions.
+Bandurski cited warnings on 9 October 2008 issues of Nanfang Daily and the Information Times for consumers to be aware of that problematic dairy stock (that produced before 14 September) have reappeared in some stores under cover of aggressive promotions.